bbauska/CSS-Notes4Pros/README.md

 ## Section 29.4: 3D cube

-> 3D transforms can be use to create many 3D shapes.
-Here is a simple 3D
-> CSS cube example:
+3D transforms can be use to create many 3D shapes.
+Here is a simple 3D CSS cube example:

->
-> *HTML:*
+<h4>HTML:</h4>

 **&lt;**